mroth/phoenix-showdown/README.md

   and pick a strategy accordingly.

-  - The default performance of Phoenix/Elixir is quite impressive, especially for such young projects (neither is even at a `1.0` release yet).
+  - The default performance of Phoenix/Elixir is quite impressive, especially for such young projects.
 Given that Elixir is also one of the most conceptually enjoyable languages that I've personally coded with in years, I'm pretty bullish about their future.

   - Looking at the NodeJS/Express performance, it's clear that if you use NodeJS in production on multi-core boxes, you should probably be using cluster